AndrewGuerrero/ng-caryll/content/effective_stl.md

 Iter i(const_cast<Iter>(ci)); // still an error!
 ```

-All other container fail to compile as well with the `exception` of `vector` and `string` which
+All other containers fail to compile as well, except for `vector` and `string`, which
-might compile.
-The two iterators should be treated (they usually are) as two separate `class`es.
+may compile.
+The two iterators should be treated as two separate `class`es; they usually are.

-Instead, use `advance`.
+`distance` is the proper way to convert `const_iterator` to `iterator`.

 ``` cpp
 IntDeque d;